1. Explain what is Scala?

 - Case classes and Pattern matching

 45. What is tail-recursion in Scala?

-There are several situations where programmers have to write functions that are recursive in nature.
-The main problem with recursive functions is that, it may eat up all the allocated stack space.
-To overcome this situation, Scala compiler provides a mechanism “tail recursion” to optimize these recursive functions so that it does not create new stack space, instead uses the current function stack space.
-To qualify for this, annotation “@annotation.tailrec” has to be used before defining the function and recursive call has to be the last statement, then only the function will compile otherwise, it will give an error.
+Answer: There are several situations where programmers have to write recursive functions.
+The main problem with recursive functions is that it may eat up all the allocated stack space.
+To overcome this situation, the Scala compiler provides a mechanism “tail recursion” to optimize these recursive functions so that it does not create new stack space, instead it uses the current function stack space.
+To qualify for this, annotation “@annotation.tailrec” has to be used before defining the function and the recursive call has to be the last statement, then only the function will compile otherwise, it will give an error.